NEURODIVERSE

 Therapy

-Dr. Feldman uses supportive interactions and cognitive-behavioral therapy (CBT) strategies to help clients alleviate symptoms of co-occurring psychological conditions that often accompany neurodiversity.
+We use supportive interactions and cognitive-behavioral therapy (CBT) strategies to help clients alleviate symptoms of co-occurring psychological conditions that often accompany neurodivergence.